aginies/py3gtk_rpi_camera/README.md

 * When you click **Live On** the live streaming could not be displayed, if so just resize a bit the Main window and you will see it.
 I don't know yet how to fix this issue...
 * killing grabing the subprocess pid cause some errors, so using a killall instead... not really clean
-* setting didn't retrience image encoding type
+* setting didn't retrieve image encoding type
 * RPI camera can cause some calltrace : [81515.260266] Hardware name: BCM2711 [81515.260418] PC is at port_disable+0xa0/0x118 [bcm2835_mmal_vchiq]